XQR-30: the ultimate XSHOOTER quasar sample at the reionization epoch

 \section{Introduction}

 The first billion years of the Universe define the current frontier of modern observational cosmology.
-During this time the first stars and galaxies assembled from the primordial gas, and the atomic hydrogen permeating the early Universe became ionised.
-The epoch of reionisation (EoR) represents a major phase transition in cosmic history, which impacted almost every baryon in the Universe.
+During this time the first stars and galaxies assembled from the primordial gas, and the atomic hydrogen permeating the early Universe became ionized.
+The epoch of reionization (EoR) represents a major phase transition in cosmic history, which impacted almost every baryon in the Universe.
 Over the last decade, a coherent picture of the Universe during the EoR has started to emerge.
 Numerical models that best match a range of independent observations, including many of those described below, now generally feature a mid-point of reionization near $z\sim7-8$ and an end well below $z\sim6$ \citep[e.g.][]{kulkarni2019,keating2020,nasir2020,choudhury2021,qin2021,cain2021,garaldi2022}.
-This suggests that much of reionization may lie within a redshift range that is highly accessible observationally.
+This suggests that much of the reionization process may lie within a redshift range that is highly accessible observationally.
 An integrated constrain on the EoR comes from the measurement of the optical depth, $\tau_{\rm es}$, of the Thomson scattering of cosmic microwave background photons on the free electrons.
-The most recent measurements \citep{Planck2018}, report a value $\tau_{\rm es} = 0.0561 \pm 0.0071$, which can be converted into a reionization redshift $z_{\rm re} = 7.82\pm0.71$ when the universe was half ionized.
+The most recent measurements \citep{Planck2018}, report a value $\tau_{\rm es} = 0.0561 \pm 0.0071$, which can be converted into a mid-reionization redshift $z_{\rm re} = 7.82\pm0.71$, in agreement with the previous picture.

 Quasars at $z \sim6$, due to their high intrinsic luminosities and prominent Lyman-$\alpha$ (\Lya) emission lines, have played a relevant role in the early characterization of the reionization process \citep[see][for a recent review]{fan2022}.
 The forest of \HI\ \Lya\ absorptions extending blueward of $\lambda \simeq 1216$ \AA\ in the quasar rest frame traces the diffuse intergalactic gas whose ionization is sensitive to the metagalactic ultraviolet background (UVB).
 As the \Lya\ opacity in the forest increases with redshift, eventually complete absorption is reached once the intergalactic medium (IGM) reaches average hydrogen neutral fractions of $\langle x_{\rm HI}\rangle \gsim 10^{-4}$ \citep{GP1965}.